• Introduction of living environment of each station

 No.10: Nodashi Station Area

-Deeper digging into the reasons why people say they "don't want to live" in Chiba Prefecture
+Deep dive into the reasons why people say they "don't want to live" in Chiba Prefecture

-For example, factors such as public safety, noise, garbage issues, and the inconvenience of public transportation are information that you can only see by actually living in the area.
-Even in areas that appear convenient, the security at night and crowds can be stressful.
-Furthermore, while redevelopment is progressing, there are cases where a sudden population increase and a construction boom can disrupt the balance of the city.
+For example, factors such as public safety, noise, garbage issues, and the inconvenience of public transportation are information that can only be seen by actually living in the area.
+Even in areas near train stations that appear convenient, the safety of the area at night and the crowds can be stressful.
+Furthermore, while redevelopment is progressing, rapid population growth and a construction boom can also disrupt the balance of the city.

 In this chapter, we will explain in detail the reasons why Chiba Prefecture is perceived as "difficult to live in" from the perspectives of word of mouth, statistics, and urban development.